All emergency services

 Take steps to reduce your risk of exposure to the virus.

-There has been a reported increase in rabies across Russia.
+There have been reports of rabies across Russia.

 Rabies is deadly.
 Humans can get rabies from mammals, such as: